Updated May 25, 2023

-Agile marketing keeps the company ahead by disintegrating the project into smaller portions known as “sprints”.
-They are then rapidly addressed, according to the changing market conditions and also the data collected from customers other prospects.
+- Agile marketing keeps the company ahead by disintegrating the project into smaller portions known as “sprints.”
+They are then rapidly addressed according to the changing market conditions and data collected from customers’ other prospects.
 These sprints can cover two to four weeks.

-It enables the marketing department to rapidly adapt to the ever-changing environment, new strategies are integrated, better-suited technologies adopted and focus is kept on the most effective ones.
+- It enables the marketing department to adapt to the ever-changing environment rapidly, new strategies are integrated, better-suited technologies are adopted, and focus is kept on the most effective ones.

-The company can take advantage of the upcoming new trends, products can be brought to the market faster and thus competition can be taken care of.
+- The company can take advantage of the upcoming new trends, products can be brought to the market faster, and thus competition can be handled.

 Developing an Agile Marketing Team

-For agile marketing to develop, it needs to have certain prerequisites.
-The organization needs to have a clear vision of what it wants to accomplish with the agile initiative.
-Sufficient data, analytics and proper infrastructure should be present.
-The senior leaders must also shift to agile so that there is support whenever this new way of working encounters resistance.
+- For agile marketing to develop, it needs to have specific prerequisites.
+The organization must have a clear vision of what it wants to accomplish with the agile initiative.
+Sufficient data, analytics, and proper infrastructure should be present.
+The senior leaders must also shift to agile so that there is support whenever this new working method encounters resistance.

-Another important feature is to bring together a small but talented team of people who can work with speed, possess the required skill, who can be released from the day to day business to work together full time.
+- Another essential feature is to bring together a small but talented team of people who can work with speed and possess the required skill, which can be released from the day-to-day business to work together full-time.
 The team needs to be small enough to be accountable to each other, 8 to 12 being the maximum size.

-Below is a list of work/process for a successful agile marketing team.
+Below is a list of work/processes for a successful agile marketing team.

 1. Aligning with the Leadership and Setting Goals

 Firstly, the team meets with the leaders of the marketing department to identify the goal.
-It is made clear that the former rules and norms do not apply, regular collaboration, speed, putting aside the regular business, discussing opinions and keeping the customer at the center of all decisions.
+The former rules and norms do not apply, regular collaboration, speed, putting aside the regular business, discussing opinions, and keeping the customer at the center of all decisions.

 Now the real work of putting in insights begins.
 Identifying irregularities and issues is on the agenda.
-A standup meeting is held each morning for a quick report on what has been accomplished the previous day and the plan of that day.
-This is a very powerful practice as everyday accountability makes all strive harder to achieve.
+A standup meeting is held each morning for a quick report on what has been accomplished the previous day and the plan for that day.
+This is a potent practice as everyday accountability makes all strive harder to achieve.

 For every irregularity or issue that has been identified, the team develops ideas and a method to test those ideas.
 The testing methods have key performance indicators (KPI).
 The tests generally have two criteria: the impact on business and easy implementation.

 Tests are run to check whether the implemented ideas have worked.
-It is important for the team to show efficiency so, short and to the point, meetings are held and a streamlined production and approval process is put together.
+The team must demonstrate efficiency by keeping meetings short and to the point and assembling a streamlined production and approval process.

-As the agile teams grow and their capabilities increase, they can also take responsibility for establishing business rules and executing them too.
+As the agile teams grow and their capabilities increase, they can also take responsibility for establishing and executing business rules.

 Agile marketing allows an organization to: